 Cooperative Relationships within the University Library

 The Architecture and Urban Planning selector works closely with the Geography/Urban Studies selector in Hatcher Graduate Library to minimize the duplication of purchases relating to urban and regional planning, while at the same time meeting the research and curricular needs of patrons across the campus.
 Less frequently, but no less importantly, there is cooperation with the selector for the School of Natural Resources, with selectors for Area Programs, and with Economics, Public Policy, Humanities and Social Science selectors as scholarship at Taubman College and in other areas across the university becomes more interdisciplinary and more international.
 Despite these cooperative arrangements with selectors throughout the University Library system (and even because of them), the importance of a resource or the projected use of it by Taubman College faculty and students warrants the occasional duplication of items within the library system.

 Cooperative Relationships outside the University Library

-Use of the architectural collections and primary source materials at the Bentley Historical Library is strongly encouraged to augment the secondary sources available in the Art, Architecture & Urban Planning Library.
+Use of the architectural collections and primary source materials at the Bentley Historical Library and the Clements Library is strongly encouraged to augment the secondary sources available in the Art, Architecture & Engineering Library.
 The University Library is committed to extending access to locally held scholarly information to state and regional partner institutions.
-In exchange, faculty and students enjoy convenient access to library materials held at Michigan State University, Wayne State University, and the CIC Libraries ("Big 10" institutions plus the University of Chicago and the University of Illinois, Chicago).
+In exchange, faculty and students enjoy convenient access to library materials held at Michigan State University, Wayne State University, and the CIC Libraries.

 7. Collecting Levels by Subject